Trump campaigns in South Carolina after a weekend spent issuing threats and leveling treason claims

 Beyond his complaints with the press, Trump lashed out at Mark Milley, the retiring chairman of the Joint Chiefs of Staff, over phone calls he made to China in the final stormy months of Trump’s presidency.
 Milley has defended those calls as “routine” and “perfectly within the duties and responsibilities” of his job.

-But Trump on Friday claimed he Milley had committed “an act so egregious that, in times gone by, the punishment would have been DEATH!
+But Trump on Friday claimed Milley had committed “an act so egregious that, in times gone by, the punishment would have been DEATH!
 A war between China and the United States could have been the result of this treasonous act.”
 He said Milley’s retirement ”will be a time for all citizens of the USA to celebrate!”

 Trump also laced into congressional leaders as he pressed Republicans to embrace a looming government shutdown — “UNLESS YOU GET EVERYTHING, SHUT IT DOWN!” he urged — and again called for the ouster of Senate Minority Leader Mitch McConnell, “the weakest, dumbest, and most conflicted ‘Leader’ in U.S. Senate history.”